DFTG-2402 Machine Drafting

 Any ACC student or employee with symptoms or exposure to the COVID-19 virus should inform their professor(s) or supervisor and complete the college’s self reporting form:

 A&E CAD DEPARTMENTAL POLICIES AND PROCEDURES

 Regular and timely class participation in discussions and completion of work is expected of all students.
 If attendance or compliance with other course policies is unsatisfactory, the instructor may withdraw students from the class.
 Students accruing more than two (2) UNEXCUSED absences may be withdrawn from the course at the instructor's discretion.
+Students may make-up absences by attending other classes.
 It is the student's responsibility to inform instructor when circumstances prevent him/her from attending class.
 An instructor may lower a student’s final grade for a course due to excessive absences. *ONE POINT WILL BE DEDUCTED FROM YOUR FINAL GPA FOR EVERY UNEXCUSED ABSENCE.*

 In the event the college or campus closes due to unforeseen circumstances (for example, severe weather or other emergency), the student is responsible for communicating with their professor during the closure and completing any assignments or other activities designated by their professor as a result of class sessions being missed.

 Policy on Late or Missing Work

 Instructors may impose a late penalty on work that is submitted after the assigned due date. *-10 POINTS FOR LATE SUBMISSIONS*